hazelcast/hazelcast-reference-manual/src/Performance.md

 # Performance

+This chapter provides information on the performance features of Hazelcast including slow operations detector, back pressure and data affinity.
+Moreover, the chapter describes the best performance practices for Hazelcast deployed on Amazon EC2.
+It also describes the threading models for I/O, events, executors and operations.

 ## Data Affinity

 Data affinity ensures that related entries exist on the same node.
 If related data is on the same node, operations can be executed without the cost of extra network calls and extra wire data.
 This feature is provided by using the same partition keys for related data.